alvarobartt/safejax/README.md

-# 🔐 Serialize JAX, Flax, or Haiku model params with `safetensors`
+# 🔐 Serialize JAX, Flax, Haiku, or Objax model params with `safetensors`

-`safejax` is a Python package to serialize JAX, Flax, or Haiku model params using `safetensors` as the tensor storage format, instead of relying on `pickle`.
+`safejax` is a Python package to serialize JAX, Flax, Haiku, or Objax model params using `safetensors` as the tensor storage format, instead of relying on `pickle`.
 For more details on why `safetensors` is safer than `pickle` please check https://github.com/huggingface/safetensors.

-Note that `safejax` supports the serialization of `jax`, `flax`, and `dm-haiku` model parameters and has been tested with all those frameworks.
-Anyway, `objax` is still pending as the `VarCollection` that it uses internally to store the tensors in memory is restricted to another naming convention e.g. `(EfficientNet).stem(ConvBnAct).conv(Conv2d).w` instead of `params.stem.conv.w` because the first can be more useful when debugging, even though there's some built-in rename functionality to allow loading weights from other frameworks, but that's still WIP in `safejax`.
+Note that `safejax` supports the serialization of `jax`, `flax`, `dm-haiku`, and `objax` model parameters and has been tested with all those frameworks, but there may be some cases where it does not work as expected, as this is still in an early development phase, so please if you have any feedback or bug reports, please open an issue at https://github.com/alvarobartt/safejax/issues

 ## 🛠️ Requirements & Installation